The Jordan Valley

 The Parables of the Hidden Treasure and the Pearl

-This does not mean we have to leave everything and be with Him, but it is just that, the joy will be so much that we would forget our worries in this world and automatically cut back on everything that draws us father from Him.
+This does not mean we have to leave everything and be with Him, but it is just that, the joy will be so great that we will forget our worries in this world and automatically cut back on everything that draws us further from Him.
 Are we like these men from the above two parables, that we can leave everything behind to accept the Good News after finding this treasure?

 The Parable of the Net